-- Garden is Michael Stusser's 16mm classic film of Alan Chadwick's garden at the University of California in Santa Cruz.
-The Garden Project was begun in the Spring of 1967, so this film shows the garden almost five years later when it had achieved its full glory.
-Words cannot even begin to describe the magic of the place, its profusion of colors, scents, sounds, healthy vegetables, and enthusiastic human beings who found a deep soul-healing through the work of the garden.
-But this film successfully evokes much of the garden's charm, and is really the only comprehensive visual record of that enchanted time which was never again fully achieved elsewhere.
-We extend our profuse gratitude to Michael Stusser for his permission to reproduce the film here.
-For Michael's account of his experiences in making this film, see his video interview with Greg Haynes in August, 2012.
+Garden (1971) is Michael Stusser's 16mm film of Alan Chadwick's garden at the University of California.
+Words can't begin to describe the magic of the place, its profusion of colors, scents, sounds, healthy vegetables, and enthusiastic gardeners.
+But this film successfully evokes much of the garden's charm and is really the only comprehensive visual record of that enchanted time.
+Our profuse gratitude to Michael for his permission to reproduce the film here.

 What's New at Alan-Chadwick.org?

 Louise Pease was involved at the UCSC Student Garden Project from 1969 to 1972, where she worked with Alan Chadwick during those times that she could spare away from her University studies.
 She also worked on the new farm project at UCSC in 1971-72, at the very beginning of its development.
 In later years, Louise became a teacher in the Waldorf Education movement that is based on the indications of Rudolf Steiner.
 In the year 1971, Alan was invited to speak on the subject of Biodynamic Agriculture at the annual meeting of the Anthroposophical Society in Los Angeles, that was held at Highland Hall, a Waldorf School near Los Angeles.
 Alan sometimes spoke to his apprentices about his early experiences with Steiner, and quite a few former Chadwick apprentices later went on to involve themselves in this worthy effort for educational renewal.